kennyyu/cs161-a1scripts/README.md

-Grading scripts for cows and hunger games
+Testing scripts for cows and hunger games
 =========================================

 ## Note